muggy8/improbable/have-and-havenot/rM7jQact.md

 "Ready?"
 I asked.

-"Yes," said Hannah looking at me a bit intimidated but stepping in front of me anyways.
+"Yes," said Hannah looking a bit intimidated but she made her way to me anyways.

 "Alright, let's begin with the questions then," I said.